Home >

 Second Philippic (Philippica II, 44 B.C.)

-- On Duties (De Officiis 44 B.C.)
+- On Duties (De Officiis, 44 B.C.)

 a discussion of the moral obligations of men in society, and the place of wisdom, courage, justice and self-control. --Robert B. Downs

-On Friendship (Laelius de Amicitia 44 B. C.)
+On Friendship (Laelius de Amicitia, 44 B. C.)

 discusses the bases of friendship, its qualities and obligations, and the problem of possibly conflicting loyalty, such as patriotism. --Robert B. Downs

-On Old Age (Cato Maior de Senectute 43 B. C.)
+On Old Age (Cato Maior de Senectute, 43 B. C.)

 praises advanced age and refutes the complaints generally made against it, holding that old age is not a subject for rejoicing but for philosophical acceptance... --Robert B. Downs

-- SSU-MA Ch'ien (145-86 B.C.)
+- SIMA Qian (145-86 B.C.)
+[Ssu-ma Chien]

 Sacred Texts